 Beginners should do full-body workouts three days a week.
 We recommend a Monday, Wednesday, Friday training schedule.
 This will give them plenty of time to recover between sessions.

-On each day, follow the six functional movement patterns; squat, lunge, bend, push, pull, and core, and lift weights.
+On each day, follow the basic functional movement patterns; squat, lunge, bend, push, pull, and core, and lift weights.

 For the training day, order exercises based on the amount of energy they require.
 This means starting with the most complex and compound exercises and finishing with the least complex and isolation exercises.